pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`drawing_text_objects`

-This code demonstrates how to draw text to the screen using Arcade's Text objects.
-It includes examples of different fonts, text positioning, multiline text, and rotating text.
-The `MyGame` class initializes the text objects, updates their angles, and renders them on the screen.
-The `on_draw` method clears the screen and draws the text objects using their `draw()` methods.
-Finally, the `main` function creates an instance of `MyGame` and runs the Arcade application.
+This example demonstrates how to efficiently draw text to the screen using Text objects in the Arcade library.
+Text objects provide a faster way to render text compared to using the `draw_text` method directly.
+The code showcases various features such as specifying text alignment, using different fonts, handling multi-line text with line breaks, positioning text using anchors, and even rotating text on the screen.
+This example highlights how Text objects can be utilized to create visually appealing and dynamic text elements in an Arcade application.

 drawing_text_objects_batch.py
 -----------------------------